vladislav-noveo/test-back/README.md

 -   Create a booking for the logged in user
 -   Cancel a booking the logged in user

+## How to submit

+-   Fork the repository
+-   Create a branch `submission`
+-   Create a pull request to `master` on your forked repository

 ## Installation

-The easiest way to launch this project is by using [Laravel Sail](https://laravel.com/docs/8.x/sail#introduction)
+The easiest way to launch this project is by using [Laravel Sail](https://laravel.com/docs/8.x/sail#introduction).

 -   `composer install`
 -   `cp .env.example .env`
 -   `./vendor/bin/sail up`
 -   `./vendor/bin/sail artisan key:generate`
 -   `./vendor/bin/sail artisan migrate:fresh --seed`

+> You are free to use another way to launch the project.

 ## Models